Skip to main content

 The Hub Endpoint

-The Hub is a single MCP URL that gives your AI access to every tool from every enabled bundle — no need to configure multiple endpoints.
+The Hub is a single MCP URL that gives your AI access to every tool from every enabled MCP server — no need to configure multiple endpoints.

 https://mcp.mcpbundles.com/hub/

-Enable a bundle, and its tools instantly appear in the Hub.
+Enable an MCP server, and its tools instantly appear in the Hub.
 Disable it, and they disappear.
 One URL, all your tools.

 ExecutionAlways DynamicDirect or Dynamic